0vm/0vm/README.md

 # IMPORTANT
 All the images link to something.
 Click them.
 You won’t regret it.
 Probably.

-**Laughter is the best medicine**, so hopefully you got a chuckle out of this README.
+**Laughter is the best medicine**, so hopefully you got a giggle out of my README.

 ## Check out my contribution graph in 1970